arousseaumtl/react-bootstrap-docker/README.md

     `localhost:3000`

-6. Edit source files in app/ and once saved, you can refresh the browser window to see changes.
+6. Edit source files in app/ and once saved, the browser window will refresh itself.
+You do not ned to refresh the window.

 7. To build a container with your app that is current, stop the current running container, then run the following command: